Minor Learning by doing: Consulting to Social Entrepreneurs

 - Presentation of recommendations

-Although these components do not have separate ECTS, it is required to hand in all assignments as each builds on the previous component.
-Specific information about the various project components will be discussed in class and provided on Blackboard.
+Although these components do not have separate EC, it is required to hand in all assignments as each builds on the previous component.
+Specific information about the various project components will be discussed in class and provided on Canvas.

 A mixture of lectures, intervision- and feedback sessions that start with your experiences with the actual clients in the field.
 In addition, we provide several workshops on skills that are important for consultants: writing, presenting, and creative thinking.